For Frederick Waits

 Finally there is Lee Morgan (often called Lee Morgan The Last Session, Blue Note, 1972), the final studio recording of the Lee Morgan Quintet.
 Produced by George Butler, the quintet of Morgan, Billy Harper, Harold Mabern, Reggie Workman, and Waits is expanded to an octet, with the addition of electric bass (Jymie Merrit), flute (Bobbi Humphrey) and trombone (Grachan Moncur).
 On every track, Morgan, Waits, and company seek a common ground between free jazz, funk/soul/R&B, and Blue Note hard bop.

-A standout track might be Waits’ own composition “Inner Passions Expelled” (sometimes called “Inner Passions Out”), an epic, 17-minute journey which begins with a recorder and lots of percussion, builds to a trumpet solo during which Waits moves in and out of steady time.
-The tune then settles into an in-and-out-of-time bass duet, followed by a meditative drum solo, and finally the four-on-the-rim straight 8th note feel and melody reappears.
+A standout track might be Waits’ own composition “Inner Passions Out” an epic, 17-minute journey which begins with a recorder and lots of percussion, builds to a trumpet solo during which Waits moves in and out of steady time.
+The tune then settles into a bass duet, followed by a meditative drum solo, and finally the four-on-the-rim straight 8th note feel and melody reappears.

 The trend of expanding the percussion section reached some sort of apogee with M’Boom.